- Home

-A process where substances (reactants) are transformed into different substances (products).
-Chemistry IS the study of reactions — understanding them explains how all matter transforms.
+A process in which one or more substances (reactants) are transformed into entirely different substances (products) through the breaking and forming of chemical bonds, accompanied.
+Chemistry IS the study of reactions โ understanding them explains how all matter transforms.

 Old bonds break, new bonds form.
 You end up with different stuff than you started with.